-In 2017, President Donald Trump announced plans for an “infrastructure week,” a series of high-profile events which were aimed at building support for the president’s trillion-dollar plan to rebuild the country’s highways and bridges.
+In 2017, President Donald Trump announced plans for an “Infrastructure Week,” a series of high-profile events which were aimed at building support for the president’s trillion-dollar plan to rebuild the country’s highways and bridges.

-Said Trump economic adviser Gary Cohn: “We’ve had some achievements to date … but we’re really formally launching the things we’re doing.
+Said Trump economic adviser Gary Cohn: “We’ve had some achievements to date… but we’re really formally launching the things we’re doing.
 Next week we’re going to announce a few very interesting things.”

 Vice President Mike Pence promised that the week would usher in a “new era for American infrastructure in the United States.”